drmacsika/everything-nextjs/README.md

 Pull requests and contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to follow the <a href="https://github.com/drmacsika/Everything-NextJS/blob/master/CONTRIBUTING.md">guidelines</a> update tests as appropriate.
+Please make sure to follow the <a href="https://github.com/drmacsika/Everything-NextJS/blob/master/CONTRIBUTING.md">guidelines</a> and update tests as appropriate.

 ## License